2021 Saudi Arabian Grand Prix: Race

 The race started at 20:30 local time on 5 December and lasted for 50 laps.
 The race was interrupted with incidents that resulted in one safety car period, two red flags, and four virtual safety car periods.

 On lap 10, Mick Schumacher lost control of his Haas and smashed into the barriers.
 This caused the safety car to be deployed, and both of the Mercedes to pit, demoting them to second and third.
 The race was then red flagged, which meant that Max Verstappen could change tyres and would lead the race.

 After the first standing restart, Verstappen and Lewis Hamilton were involved in an incident where Verstappen overtook Hamilton off the race track, shortly before a crash involving Sergio Pérez, Charles Leclerc, Nikita Mazepin, and George Russell resulted in a second red flag period.
 This left the cars lined up with Verstappen in first, Esteban Ocon in second, and Hamilton in third.
 Initially, race director Michael Masi offered to re-order the cars with Verstappen and Ocon switching places but was later amended to offer to move Hamilton to second and Verstappen to third, which left the proposed order as Ocon, Hamilton, and Verstappen.
 This was proposed in lieu of an investigation into Verstappen overtaking Hamilton at the first standing restart, and was only offered to Red Bull Racing and not put to the other two teams involved in the changing on the restart order, Alpine (Ocon's team) and Mercedes (Hamilton's team).

 On lap 37, Verstappen made an illegal overtake on Hamilton.
 Verstappen was told to let Hamilton past by the stewards.
 He decided to slow down to a crawl before the upcoming DRS (drag reduction system) detection point, in order for Verstappen to be able to activate DRS and be back on the attack right away.
-Hamilton was not warned that Verstappen would let him pass and was surprised by Verstappen's sudden dramatic drop in speed, and failed to avoid running into the back of Verstappen, damaging Hamilton's front wing endplate and Verstappen's diffuser.
-Following the race, the stewards gave Verstappen a 10 second time penalty for the incident, which did not affect his second place, and gave two penalty points on Verstappen's super license.
+Hamilton was not warned that Verstappen would let him pass and was surprised when Verstappen braked "suddenly and significantly", causing a collision between the two cars which damaged Hamilton's front wing endplate and Verstappen's diffuser.
+Following the race, the stewards gave Verstappen a 10 second time penalty for the incident, which did not affect his second place, and two penalty points on his super license.